AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-boards/add-card-to-board.md

 1. Continue entering card names to add more cards.
 1. To stop adding cards, click outside of the column.
 1. To add more details, you must edit the card.
-For information, see [Edit an existing card](#edit) in this article.
+For information, see [Edit an existing card](#edit-an-existing-card) in this article.

-## Edit an existing card
+## Edit an existing card {#edit-an-existing-card}

 1. Access the board.
 1. Click on the card name to edit the name.